-Dr. Maria Montessori (1870 – 1952) developed a philosophy of education, which helps children to develop and learn naturally, through spontaneous, self-directed activities.
+Dr. Maria Montessori (1870 – 1952) developed a philosophy of education that helps children to develop and learn naturally through spontaneous, self-directed activities.
 Dr. Montessori referred to the first stage in human development (birth to age 6) as the time of the absorbent mind.
 They are exposed to a variety of materials for sensory learning and experiences.
 The child uses all five senses - touch, taste, smell, sight, and hearing - to understand and absorb information about his or her environment.
-Dr. Montessori also recognized that during the first six years of life, children experience a series of "sensitive periods".
+Dr. Montessori also recognized that during the first six years of life, children experience a series of "sensitive periods."
 We take advantage of these “sensitive periods” by helping the children refine their senses and assisting them in perfecting these natural learning tools.